-What if we solved the housing crisis ourselves – without the banks, without the corporate homebuilders and without the high prices?
+What if we solved the housing crisis ourselves – without the banks, that”s right – no banks, without the corporate homebuilders and without the high prices?
 Who says you need to beg for a mortgage to buy a cookie cutter house that the Homeowners Association won’t let you touch and then be a slave to all of the above for the next 30 years!

 I was on the phone the other day researching the land market with a small local builder.
 He was an older guy who had come back out of retirement to take advantage of the improving home building market in his area.
 The one comment he made that caught me off guard was, “the market is coming back dramatically.”
 He told me he sold 5 new, custom homes in just the previous month.

 So we get it that you’re upset you missed selling your property 5 years ago when it was worth considerably more.
 We speak with people all the time who express this feeling.
 “Five years ago my property was worth (considerably more than today) so how can I sell it now for (considerably less) and lose all that money plus what I paid in taxes?I think I’ll just hold on to it until prices come back.”

 Well, in the last few months this blog has been inundated with spam, spam and more spam.
 For the few of you with legitimate comments we apologize.
 However, we do go through most of the comments and the ones that seem legitimate have been noticed and we thank you for those.
 As this blog is relatively new and still evolving we take all comments to heart in an effort to continually improve it.
 Your participation regarding properties with comments or content is welcome.

 Property prices in most areas of the country seemed to have bottomed and in some areas things seem to be ever so slowly improving.
 If this is the beginning of the usual up part of the cycle then this is a good time to own real assets such as land.
 A rising tide lifts all boats so an improving economy will only help land values.